 After brief light exercise I need for my left knee surgery and shower.
 I don't know what is going on, but the iodine would not wash off.
 It's like a coat of plastic and has become a part of the skin.
 I applied warm water and kept the area moist.
 After five minutes, I tried to wash it off with soap, but it would not wash off.
-All I can do is to scrub them off - practically rubbing the think layer of sin off.
+All I can do is to scrub them off - practically rubbing the thin layer of skin off.
 I think I am allergic to iodine?
 My skin feel so painful.
 I removed the bandages afterwards to change the dressing.
 I was a bit horrified from the way it looked.
 I cleaned around it, took pictures, and sent them off to the doctor.
 I called him, and he explained that what I see is normal after this surgery.

 Ouch!
 Blisters???
 Infection?
 I am allergic the antibacterial ointment??

 I hope it will becomes better by Monday.

 Seventh Day - Monday.
 When I got off the bed, the rush of blood flooded the foot.
 The pain was excruciating.
 It was so painful that I was losing control of my emotion.
 I wanted to cry.
 The pain did not go away after massaging the ankle area or the calf.
 The foot become feverish and ballooned up.
 I was afraid that it is about to explode.
 The ankle is double of its normal size.

 Sixth Day - Tuesday.
 Appointment with my doctor.
 After foot examination and X-ray result, he diagnosed possibility of Gout attack around ankle, outer edge of the pinky toe, and top of foot.
 He explained that when the foot goes into a trauma, in this case bunion surgery, it could trigger gout attack.
 He ordered blood test.
 He popped the blisters, cleaned, and applied dressing.